canvasxyz/canvas-docs/docs/tutorial/reading-from-chains.md

 # Reading on-chain data

-Like all peer-to-peer protocols, Canvas applications need a way to determine who's allowed to post to the network.
-To accomplish this, we support on- and off-chain ways to verify user identity.
+To prevent unauthorized users from overloading the network, Canvas applications need a way to determine who's allowed to post to the network.
+This can be done using on- or off-chain identity:

 * For on-chain identity, the user's identity is read from a smart contract, like an identity registry or NFT contract.